zcroft27/Minecraft-Dashboard/README.md

 # Minecraft Server Dashboard

 ## Overview
-This is a fullstack project to create a dashboard for managing a minecraft server (or really any server) in a virtual machine sending/executing commands over SSH.
+This is a full-stack project to create a dashboard for managing a minecraft server (or really any server) in a virtual machine sending/executing commands over SSH.
 I will host this project on a very lightweight (probably B1ls) virtual machine, pointed to by a subdomain of my zachlearns.com domain.
 My Minecraft server is already hosted and available to read about on [my website](https://zachlearns.com/mc.html).